 This four-bedroom Edwardian house in Ealing was redesigned to create a light-filled open space.
 The sash windows and bespoke kitchen were custom made by carpenter Garret O’Reilly.
 The flooring is from Natural Wood Designs, the dining table is from Barker and Stonehouse, and the pendant lamp is from Habitat.

-8. A family-sized kitchen diner
+8. Create a family-sized kitchen diner

 This industrial-style kitchen extension in Twickenham, London is perfect for family life.
 Different floor tiles, from Azulej by Mutina at Domus, divide the room.
 The kitchen is from British Standard, and the dining table is from The Old Cinema.

-With a scheme of indigo, wood and wicker, this space in a two-bedroom Victorian terraced house in Ealing has been zoned while maintaining an open-plan feel.
+With a scheme of indigo, wood and wicker, this space in a two bedroom Victorian terraced house in Ealing has been zoned while maintaining an open plan feel.

 This Edwardian property in Bath was extended and remodeled.
 The kitchen is from bespoke kitchen designer Tim Doe and the units were hand painted.
 The tap is from Blanco.
 The vintage glass pendants were bought in Amsterdam; for similar, try Curiosa & Curiosa.
 For similar bar stools, try Elm Home & Garden.

-11. A contemporary through-room
+11. Plan a contemporary through-room

 This three-bedroom semi-detached house built in the 1930s in London has been transformed into a large, stylish living space.
 Equipped with both professional and domestic appliances, the kitchen was sourced from The Used Kitchen Company and features both stainless steel and marble for a modern look.